madsvnielsen/shopping-frontend/README.md

 # Shopping frontend

-A front end for a shopping website
+A front end for a shopping website.

+Deployed with Netlify at https://g16pokeshop.netlify.app/

 [Backend project](https://github.com/madsvnielsen/shopping-backend)